 Playing On The Porch is an instant access Digital Delivery course… so nothing is shipped but you’ll be able to access the entire course immediately after your order is complete.

 You simply log in to the secure member area, download the course or watch it from the website if you have an active internet connection.

 It never goes away and if you lose it you can always download it again… I don’t do time limits.

 And it’s only $29… less than a 30 minute lesson with me personally and you’ll have access to a lifetime of fun and success on your guitar.

-Plus, you’ve got 365 days – a full year – to try out the course for yourself and see what it can do for you.
+Plus, you’ve got 90 days to try out the course for yourself and see what it can do for you.
 If at any point you aren’t totally thrilled with it, just let me know and I’ll give you a full refund and you don’t even have to send it back.

 This is one of the few times in life when such a small investment can bring such big returns.
 If you are tired of spending your days practicing and still feeling like you aren’t playing real music then Playing On The Porch very well may be just what you’ve been looking for.